Gab12123/DevOps/README.md

 #### Obtained results

-When running *docker-compose up* in our terminal, everything starts as it should ad you can see on this screenshot :
+When running *docker-compose up* in our terminal, everything starts as it should as you can see on this screenshot :

 ![Docker compose terminal](images/docker-composeterminal.png)

-Once again, when we access it we see our welcome page and this time it is working!
+Once again, when we access it we see our welcome page.
+This time it is working!
 We can add and see users as done in part 1 on our local machine.

 ### 6. Make docker orchestration using Kubernetes

 #### Installation

 First, you will need to start minikube with a kubernetes version.
-This is the settings that we used but you can change the memory, cpu and k8s vesion with what you have/want :
+Those are the settings that we used but you can change the memory, cpu and k8s vesion with what you have/want :

 ```bash
 minikube start --memory=4096 --cpus=2 --kubernetes-version=v1.22.2